 To run both of these sessions, just run:

-For each session, Nox will automatically create virtualenv with the appropriate interpreter, install the specified dependencies, and run the commands in order.
+For each session, Nox will automatically create a virtualenv with the appropriate interpreter, install the specified dependencies, and run the commands in order.

 Projects that use Nox¶

 Nox is lucky to have several wonderful projects that use it and provide feedback and contributions.